 WordPress can be a little tricky to new website owners, because there are a few different options for building a WordPress website and accessing WordPress information.

-Let’s take a closer look at the differences between the limited, for-profit WordPress.com site, the WordPress.org home of the open source content management system, and how you can build a fully-functioning, highly-customizable WordPress website by purchasing a shared hosting plan.
+Let’s take a closer look at the differences between WordPress.org (home of the open source content management system), WordPress.com (its for profit, commercial site) and how you can build a fully-functioning, highly-customizable WordPress website by purchasing a shared hosting plan.

 What is WordPress.org?